alihamza-12/react_basis/README.md

    NODE_ENV='local'
    ```

+   This sets the environment to local development mode.

 4. **Start the development server**

    ```bash
    npm run dev
    ```

+   This starts the Vite development server, typically on `http://localhost:5173`.

 5. **Build for production**

    ```bash
    npm run build
    npm run preview
    ```

+   - `npm run build`: Builds the app for production into the `dist` folder.
+   - `npm run preview`: Serves the built app locally for preview.

+### Scripts

+- `npm run dev`: Starts the development server with hot module replacement.
+- `npm run build`: Builds the project for production.
+- `npm run lint`: Runs ESLint to check for code quality issues.
+- `npm run preview`: Previews the production build locally.

 ## Usage